 “From Anguish to Advocacy”

 Max Schachter is a national school safety advocate.
-His youngest son Alex was one of the 17 innocent victims murdered in the Parkland school shooting.
-Max is currently the executive director of Safe Schools for Alex (SSFA), the 501(c)(3) he formed after the tragedy.
-Safe Schools for Alex provides the most current school safety best practices and resources to students, parents, school districts and law enforcement so that all children can learn in a safe environment.
+His son Alex is one of the 17 victims murdered in the Parkland school shooting on Valentine’s Day 2018.
+Max is the founder and executive director of Safe Schools for Alex 501(c)(3).
+Their mission is to provide most current school safety best practices and resources to students, parents, school districts and law enforcement so that all children can learn in a safe environment.

-Max has also worked to improve the safety and security of Florida’s students through his membership on the Marjory Stoneman Douglas (MSD) High School Public Safety commission.
-The MSD commission was established by former Governor Rick Scott to investigate the Parkland massacre and develop recommendations to protect Florida’s schools.
+Max has also worked to improve the safety and security of Florida’s 2.4 million students through his appointment to the Marjory Stoneman Douglas (MSD) High School Public Safety Commission.
+The MSD commission, established by former Governor Rick Scott, was tasked with leading the statewide investigation into the Parkland school shooting and developing recommendations to protect Florida’s children.

-Max has advised the Federal Bureau of Investigation Behavioral Threat Assessment Center, the U.S. Secret Service National Threat Assessment Center and the Ohio Attorney General’s Office on threat assessment policies and procedures.
-He is also a member of the National Sheriffs’ Association School Safety Committee.
+Max has advised the Federal Bureau of Investigation Behavioral Threat Assessment Center, the U.S. Secret Service National Threat Assessment Center, and the Ohio Attorney General’s Office on threat assessment policies and procedures.
+He is a member of the National Sheriffs’ Association School Safety and Security Committee and the International Association of Chiefs of Police Mass Violence Peer-to-Peer Advisory Team.
 In June 2019, Max was awarded the U.S. Department of Justice Attorney General Citizen Volunteer Service Award by Attorney General William Barr.

-Max has been interviewed by many local and national media outlets including CNN, MSNBC, Fox, ABC, NBC, and CBS.
-He has also been invited to give keynote presentations to many local, state, and federal agencies detailing the lessons learned and best practices developed after the Parkland shooting along with his journey from anguish to advocacy.
+Max has been interviewed by many local and national media outlets including CNN, MSNBC, Fox, ABC, NBC, CBS, and Dr. Phil.
+He has given keynote presentations to many school districts, law enforcement organizations, and local, state, and federal agencies detailing the lessons learned and best practices developed in the aftermath of the Parkland school shooting along with his journey from anguish to advocacy.